 catholic one of the four Marks of the Church.
-The Church is catholic because Jesus is fully present in it and because Jesus has given the Church to the whole world.
-It is universal.
+The Church is catholic because Jesus is fully present in it, because it proclaims the fullness of faith, and because Jesus has given the Church to the whole world.
+The Church is universal.